Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Experimental details

-To evaluate the robustness of our flow prediction framework under challenging illumination conditions, we test models trained on car daytime sequences on nighttime driving scenarios in \cref{fig:robust:car_daytime_to_nighttime}.
-We generate ground truth optical flow for the car nighttime test sequences listed in \cref{tab:m3ed_sequences} using the same procedure as above (without manual filtering because it not easy to see objects in RGB images at nighttime).
+To evaluate the robustness of our flow prediction framework under challenging illumination conditions, we test models trained on car daytime sequences on nighttime driving scenarios in Fig.~\ref{fig:robust:car_daytime_to_nighttime}.
+We generate ground truth optical flow for the car nighttime test sequences listed in Tab.~\ref{tab:m3ed_sequences} using the same procedure as above (without manual filtering because it is not easy to see objects in RGB images at nighttime).
 After filtering based on valid flow pixel count and event rates, there are 5,216 testing examples.
-Similarly, for results in \cref{fig:flow:m3ed} for spot and falcon, we evaluate the trained models on their respective test sequences listed in \cref{tab:m3ed_sequences}.
-Unlike the car daytime sequences, these scenes contain few independently moving objects and we did not perform manual filtering.
+Similarly, for the results in Fig.~\ref{fig:flow:m3ed} for spot and falcon, we evaluate the trained models on their respective test sequences listed in Tab.~\ref{tab:m3ed_sequences}.
+Unlike the car daytime sequences, these scenes contain few independently moving objects, and we did not perform manual filtering.
 However, we do filter samples based on the number of valid flow pixels and event rates.
 This yields 4,195 and 2,057 test examples for the spot and falcon platforms, respectively.

+Additionally, in Tab.~\ref{tab:flow:m3ed_car_daytime_to_other_robots} we perform a quantitative evaluation of the optical flow estimation models trained on M3ED car daytime sequences on spot and falcon test sequences.
+A qualitative demonstration of this transfer is shown in Fig.~\ref{fig:robust:car_to_spot_and_falcon}.
+Tab.~\ref{tab:flow:m3ed_car_daytime_to_other_robots} verifies that the transfer performance is poor for all methods.
+This is expected given the significant differences in the dynamics of the spot and falcon sequences compared to the car daytime sequences.
+Spot and Falcon sequences contain jerky gait and motion with 6 degrees of freedom, respectively, compared to the smooth forward motion of a car.
+This leads to very different distributions of optical flow in the spot, falcon, and car sequences.

-\paragraph{Evaluation on DSEC} Since our proposed optical flow method in \cref{s:flow} is unsupervised, we only use event data to train our models, ground truth optical flow obtained via LiDAR is not used.
-We use the train split suggested by the authors of DSEC dataset for training.
-The results reported in \cref{fig:flow:dsec} are obtained using the evaluation procedure on the DSEC website \href{dsec.ifi.uzh.ch/uzh/dsec-flow-optical-flow-benchmark}{dsec.ifi.uzh.ch/uzh/dsec-flow-optical-flow-benchmark}.
+\paragraph{Evaluation on DSEC} Since our proposed optical flow method in Sec.~\ref{s:flow} is unsupervised, we only use event data to train our models; ground truth optical flow obtained via LiDAR is not used.
+We use the train split suggested by the authors of the DSEC dataset for training.
+The results reported in Fig.~\ref{fig:flow:dsec} are obtained using the evaluation procedure on the DSEC website \footnote{\url{dsec.ifi.uzh.ch/uzh/dsec-flow-optical-flow-benchmark}}.